and1hof/and1hof.github.io/_posts/2018-7-24-cookie-bypass-edge.md

 ### Exploit
 A little-known browser API, DOMParser() allows the creation of document objects when provided a string and mime-type as the input.

 DOMParser() documentation is shaky, with MDN having a version about two years old from what I can see from Git commits.
-It's generally a lesser-used API, and it's really a big security risk with similar exploits to Blob() due to it's reliance on raw input data.
+It's generally a lesser-used API, and it's really a big security risk with similar exploits to Blob() due to its reliance on raw input data.

 Providing the DOMParser() with an HTML type input produces a document of type HTMLDocument.
 This document is independent of the main window document, and should not inherit any properties from the main window document.

 However, in Microsoft Edge - main window document cookies are inherited.
-I've attempted to reproduce on Chrome and FireFox as well.
-Chrome fixed the issue before I even found it, and it seems to have never existed in FireFox.
+I've attempted to reproduce on Chrome and Firefox as well.
+Chrome fixed the issue before I even found it, and it seems to have never existed in Firefox.

 This is important, because it can be used as a bypass on almost any web-based app store.
-For example, the Slack app exchange attempts to containerize JavaScript from third-party developers in your Slack instance so that it cannot leach information from your conversations and send it back to it's own servers.
-With this bypass, any information stored in the main window cookies is accessable to a third party script even though the addon-app has been contained and does not have direct access to the main window cookies.
+For example, the Slack app exchange attempts to containerize JavaScript from third-party developers in your Slack instance so that it cannot leak information from your conversations and send it back to its own servers.
+With this bypass, any information stored in the main window cookies is accessible to a third party script even though the addon-app has been contained and does not have direct access to the main window cookies.

 I have tried this on a number of web based app-exchanges and sites that allow custom HTML/CSS/JS customization and all have been successful at accessing the cookies on Edge - often taking the authentication tokens with it.